apify/apify-sdk-js/packages/actor-scraper/web-scraper/README.md

 -   ##### **`saveSnapshot(): AsyncFunction`**

-    Saves a screenshot and full HTML of the current page to the key-value store associated with the actor run,
+    Saves a screenshot and full HTML of the current page to the key-value store associated with the Actor run,
     under the `SNAPSHOT-SCREENSHOT` and `SNAPSHOT-HTML` keys, respectively.
     This feature is useful when debugging your scraper.

-    Note that each snapshot overwrites the previous one and the `saveSnapshot()` calls are throttled to at most one call in two seconds, in order to avoid excess consumption of resources and slowdown of the actor.
+    Note that each snapshot overwrites the previous one and the `saveSnapshot()` calls are throttled to at most one call in two seconds, in order to avoid excess consumption of resources and slowdown of the Actor.

 -   ##### **`setValue(key, data, options): AsyncFunction`**

-    Sets a value to the default key-value store associated with the actor run.
+    Sets a value to the default key-value store associated with the Actor run.
     The key-value store is useful for persisting named data records, such as state objects, files, etc.
     The function is very similar to <a href="https://crawlee.dev/api/core/class/KeyValueStore#setValue" target="_blank"><code>KeyValueStore.setValue()</code></a>
     function in Crawlee.